-If the exact domain name you want isn't available, a very similar name may still be.
+If the exact domain name that you want isn't available, a very similar name may still be.
 Sometimes making a simple change will result in a name that's available.
 Remember: the key word is simple.

 Use a new domain ending One way to keep the domain name that you want may be to simply change the ending.
 The most common domain ending or TLD (top-level domain) is .com, but there are now a variety of TLDs, ranging from .academy to .coffee to .photography.
 A TLD that's relevant for you may even help explain and describe what you do.
 Get the full scoop on less traditional TLDs and whether one is right for you in our post about how to choose between traditional and new domain endings.

 The key to a good domain name is simplicity.

-The key to a good domain name is simplicity, so be careful not to complicate your name in an attempt to find one that's available.
+Don't complicate things The key to a good domain name is simplicity, so be careful not to complicate your name in an attempt to find one that's available.
 For example, avoid things like hyphens, numbers or funny spellings – they're hard to type and remember, and can lower the perceived credibility of your website.
 It's better to go with a simpler second choice for a domain name than to over-complicate your domain in an attempt to get closer to your original choice.

 Stuck on your favourite name?
 These may be your only options for landing it.
 It might not be possible, but it's worth a shot.

-You can always offer to purchase the name you want from the current owner.
-If the WHOIS information is public, you can reach out to the domain owner directly and see if they're interested in selling.
+Try to buy it You can always offer to purchase the name that you want from the current owner.
+If the WHOIS information is public, you can get in touch with the domain owner directly and see if they're interested in selling.
 If the info is private, you can see if they have contact information listed on their website.
 Bear in mind that it's pretty unlikely that the owner will want to sell, or they may demand a steep price.

 Legal action If you own the trademark to the name used in the domain, you may have an option to take legal action to claim the domain name.
 This generally applies only if someone is offering similar goods or services as you, and if they began using the name after you.
 The first thing to do if you believe that your trademark is being infringed upon is to discuss the issue with your lawyer or legal team.

 The easiest and best option might be to come up with a new name.
 Here are some good reasons why:

 Red flag If the name that you want is already taken, it means that there's already another entity using that name.
 Trying for a similar domain name might create an originality issue or customer confusion, as well as potential legal issues.
 Do some research to find out if the name that you want is already a brand name or trademark.
 Your domain name should be unique to you, as well as free of any potential infringements.

 Forget perfection An important thing to remember is that there's really no such thing as the perfect domain name.
-You can waste a lot of time trying to work with your original idea when a perfectly great domain name is out there right now.
+You can waste a lot of time trying to work with your original idea when a perfectly great domain name is out there now.
 Why not go back to the drawing board and come up with something new, fresh and memorable?

-For help with brainstorming a new name, take a look at some tips in our post about how to come up with a good domain name.
+For help brainstorming a new name, take a look at some tips in our post about how to come up with a good domain name.

 With these strategies, it's time to start planning your next move.
-Our last bit of advice is that it's wise to come up with a few back-up names in case your top choice isn't available.
+Our last bit of advice is that it's wise to come up with a few backup names in case your top choice isn't available.